 About

-My name is Elise Newman and I recently finished my PhD at the MIT linguistics department.
-I have just moved to Scotland, where I am excited to begin a postdoctoral research position at the University of Edinburgh!
+My name is Elise Newman and I am a postdoc in linguistics at the University of Edinburgh.
 I work primarily on syntax and semantics, with additional interests in first language acquisition.
-My dissertation studies interactions between wh-movement and argument structure alternations in a number of languages, and explores how a theory of such interactions might inform our theories of the syntax-semantics-lexicon interface.
+I finished my PhD at MIT in 2021, and am currently collaborating with researchers from Edinburgh, Goettingen, and ZAS on a project about syntactic locality effects relating to arguments vs. adjuncts.
 You can find out more about my work in the "Research" section.

 Outside of being a linguist, I enjoy soccer, ceramics, and hiking/cycling.